-- The humble Scottish boozer is at the very heart of Edinburgh culture and you’ll find over 700 pubs spread out across the city.
-Nearly all of the old working-mans pubs have transformed into trendy bars and craft ale houses in the city centre but there are still plenty of spit-and-sawdust pubs on the outskirts.
+- The humble Scottish boozer is at the very heart of Edinburgh culture and you’ll find over 700 pubs spread across the city.
+Nearly all the old working-mans pubs have transformed into trendy bars and craft ale houses in the city centre but there are still plenty of spit-and-sawdust pubs on the outskirts.
 Take my advice and get your beer in the city centre.

 - Fish and chips is almost as iconic as haggis in Scotland but in Edinburgh they put a unique spin on it by drizzling everything in ‘sauce’, which is a combination of vinegar and spicy brown sauce.
-The only thing I wouldn’t suggest you put it on is Scotland’s other culinary delight, the deep-fried Mars bar.
+The only thing I wouldn’t suggest you put it on is Edinburgh’s other culinary delight, the deep-fried Mars bar.

 - There are two main football clubs in Edinburgh which have quite a rivalry going on, Hearts of Midlothian (locally known as simply ‘Hearts’) and Hibernian Football Club (known as ‘Hibs’).
 Hibs colours are white and green while Hearts wear maroon and light blue and both sets of supporters are very proud of their teams.
 Get ready for a bit of rowdiness on a Saturday night if one of the teams has lost a game earlier in the day…